 - i) Joint Director (Law) Sri N.C.Mahapatra joined Orissa Electricity Regulatory Commission on 16.07.2005 after completion of his deputation period as Director (Law) in Delhi Electricity Regulatory Commission.
-Sri S.K.Mohanty, Advocate, working as a legal consultant in the Commission, returned back to his profession. - ii) Joint Director (Law) acted as a resource person in the "DRUM Training Project" conducted by the National Productivity Council at Balasore for the Officers of NESCO. - iii) Joint Director (Law) attended 3 days training programme on "Right to Information" conducted by Gopabandhu Academy of Administration, Bhubaneswar.
+During absence of Shri.
+Mahapatra, Sri S.K.Mohanty, Advocate, worked as a legal consultant in the Commission. - ii) Joint Director (Law) acted as a resource person in the "DRUM Training Project" conducted by the National Productivity Council at Balasore for the Officers of NESCO.

-REPORT ON VARIOUS ACTIVITIES OF THE TARIFF DIVISION
+iii) Joint Director (Law) attended 3 days training programme on "Right to Information" conducted by Gopabandhu Academy of Administration, Bhubaneswar.

-DURING FY 2005-06
+REPORT ON VARIOUS ACTIVITIES OF THE TARIFF DIVISION DURING FY 2005-06

-Determination of tariff and monitoring the performance of the licensees are the two main tasks of the Orissa Electricity Regulatory Commission.
-The Commission also obtains and analyses the Annual Revenue Requirements of the licensees and determines charges to be levied on various categories of consumers including those seeking open access to the intra-state transmission and distribution systems.
 The Commission is vested with the responsibility of determination of tariff for (a) supply of electricity by a generating company to a distribution licensee, (b) transmission of electricity, (c) wheeling of electricity and (d) retail sale of electricity by virtue of the provisions of Section 62 of the Electricity Act, 2003.
 The Tariff Division assists the Commission in this major task.
-It also undertakes scrutiny of power purchase agreements, approval of cost data and business plans etc. The Division is headed by the Director (Tariff) and consists of four Joint Directors from the disciplines of Engineering, Finance and Economics and three Deputy Directors, two from the field of Engineering and one from Finance.
+It also undertakes scrutiny of power purchase agreements, approval of cost data and business plans etc. The Division is headed by the Director (Tariff) and consists of four Joint Directors from the departments of Engineering, Finance and Economics and three Deputy Directors, two from the field of Engineering and one from Finance.